pcockwell/blog/_posts/2014-08-14-is-intellectual-potential-important-in-attraction.md

 So to respond to Jenna's situation, I would say that it is indeed shallow to think like that.
 But I would qualify that by saying that I would be disappointed if she wasn't shallow about it.
 Jenna is a smart girl, and I'd hope she doesn't settle on any of the criteria she has for finding the right someone.
 Relationships, and dating in general, aren't easy.
 I think everyone knows that.
 Compromising on the key things you look for in a significant other might make a relationship happen faster, but it won't make it easier.

 Finally, to answer the question posed in the title of this post, yes intellectual attraction is a very important part of being attracted to someone.
-And so is just about every other shallow requirement you might place on a partner.
+And so is just about every other shallow requirement you might place on a potential partner.